DromnHell/meta-control-decision-making-agent/README.md

 ## Script to simulate an agent evolving / acting in an environment containing a reward source

-* The *loadFiles.py* script allows to load some files requiered to run the simulation,
+* The *loadFiles.py* script allows to load some files required to run the simulation.
 * The *agentSimulator.py* script is the core of the program.

   It takes as input 7 mandatory ordered arguments :